Goraw11/SQL-Final-Project/cleaning_data.md

 Removing duplicates
 Data relevance - ensuring that the fields are relevant

+Queries:
+Below, provide the SQL queries you used to clean your data.

 1. From table analytics, to divide the unit price by 1,000,000 Query used:
    SELECT unit_price / 1000000.0 AS result